wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 == Screenshots ==

-Screenshots?
 Screenshots are soooooo 80s.
 Take a look at the future with our **live demo [here.](http://www.savings-plugin-staging.com/staging1/testing-page/ "See plugin demo!")**

-Or take a look at one of these websites below that have already have it up and running:
+Or take a look at one of these websites below that have already have the plugin up and running:

 * FrugalFinders.com: http://frugalfinders.com/store-coupons-codes/
 * PassionForSavings.com: http://www.passionforsavings.com/online-coupon-codes/